-Walmart is a huge company that is comparable to Target and Amazon when we look at some of the products and services that are offered.
-By taking a closer look at their new platform, we can better understand how this will pertain to advertisers and how this changes the game on what’s already on the market.
+Walmart is a huge company, comparable to Target and Amazon when we examine their products and services.
+By analyzing their new platform, we can understand how it pertains to advertisers, and how this changes the market.

 What Does Walmart’s Self-Serve Ad Platform Entail?

-When Walmart rolled out this new platform, it was originally in response to finding different alternatives to Google and Facebook in order to compete and stay growing in the ever-changing market.
-In order to make this a reality for the company, Walmart rolled out with third-party deals to partner with brands like Flywheel Digital, Kenshoo, Pacvue and Teikametrics.
+When Walmart rolled out this new platform, it was originally as an alternative to Google and Facebook, to remain competitive in an ever-changing market.
+Walmart achieved this with third-party deals, partnering with brands like Flywheel Digital, Kenshoo, Pacvue and Teikametrics.

-As a whole Walmart is aiming to better help advertisers target customers through automation and offline Walmart customer data.
-In order to create and further the success of this new endeavor, the company also brought on new executives and engineers for support.
+The company aims to help advertisers target customers through automation and offline Walmart customer data.
+To further the success of the platform, the company brought on new executives and engineers for support.

 This Gives Brands an Opportunity to Expand

-In the world of online sales and marketing, consumer packaged goods (CPD), especially food and beverage, is actually one of the categories who are having a more difficult time transitioning into more of an online presence.
-There have been several brands that have continued to rely on brick and mortar structures, so this a great new outreach opportunity for those looking to expand and claim an online presence.
+In online sales and marketing, consumer packaged goods (CPD), especially food and beverages, are one of the categories suffering difficulties in transitioning.
+Several brands have relied on brick and mortar structures to do business, so this an outreach opportunity for those looking to expand.

-Since the pandemic has taken place this year, this may actually be a bigger opportunity for Walmart than anticipated, especially as more consumers are now fast-tracked to shopping online for their own safety.
+Since the pandemic this year, the online arena may present bigger opportunities than Walmart anticipated, especially since consumers are getting used to shopping online for safety.

 Walmart Adds Convenience

-Since the idea of marketing shelf space is becoming a thing of the past, brands are now looking to an online presence in order to stay relevant to the market.
-This not only lowers the cost, but it also allows for brands to access a platform that may reach new and current consumers from the comfort of the web.
+Marketing shelf space is becoming a thing of the past, so brands are looking for an online presence in order to stay relevant.
+This lowers the costs and allows brands to access a platform that can reach consumers from the comfort of the web.

 In fact, more consumers have transitioned to online shopping, especially during the wake of the current pandemic.
-Self-serve ads on an online platform allow brands to tap into a new market in an expert way.
-They’re also able to find that this is an opportunity that will help them boost sales in a way that is increasingly higher than if they were to stay away from the platform.
+Self-serve ads on an online platform allow brands to tap into a new market, and find opportunities to boost sales.

 Walmart Knows Online Platforms are Preferred

-Since CPD is currently not as large as they could be, Amazon and other companies have already taken notice.
-In fact, CPD is becoming one of the fastest growing on Amazon Marketplace as more people are seeking to shop online than in stores.
-This also includes food and beverage.
+Since CPD numbers aren’t where they could be, Amazon and other companies have taken notice.
+In fact, CPD is becoming one of the fastest growing items on Amazon Marketplace, as more people are seeking to shop online.
 Walmart is now taking note and devising up their own way to compete.

 These are Some of the Other Brands that Offer this Service

-Walmart is able to set themselves apart with this service because their capabilities promise to streamline and enhance advertisers’ capability to target ads to the right consumers.
-They’re also able to project the right times through the use of automation and Walmart customer data easily accessible online and offline.
+Walmart sets themselves apart with this service, because they can streamline and enhance advertisers’ ability to target the right consumers.
+They’re also able to project at the right times through automation and the Walmart customer data easily accessible online and offline.

-Marketers are able to easily purchase, search and purchase sponsored product ads by participating in a direct bid auction-based marketplace, which was according to Marketing Dive.
+Marketers can purchase sponsored product ads by participating in a direct bid auction-based marketplace, according to Marketing Dive.

-With Walmart not being the first to launch their self-serve ad platform, these are some of the following companies that also offer a similar experience.
+Walmart was late to launch their self-serve ad platform.
+These companies offer a similar experience: